SnehalYu/Query-Auto-Completion-/README.md

 ## Training

-The code and detailed usage instructions are provided in the Training.ipynb Jupyter Notebook.
+The code and detailed usage instructions are provided in the [Training](training.ipynb) Jupyter Notebook.

 ## Generating Text

-The code and detailed usage instructions are provided in the Generating.ipynb Jupyter Notebook.
+The code and detailed usage instructions are provided in the [Generation](Generating.ipynb) Jupyter Notebook.